Lucasclopes/Predictive_Model_E-commerce_Customer_Purchases/README.md

 # E-commerce Predictive Model

-**Summary:** Build a predictive model that answers the question “Which customers are more likely to buy our products?” using data from the existing customer database
+**Summary:** Build a predictive model that answers the question “Which customers are more likely to buy our products?” based on their online actions, using data from the existing customer database.

 **Keywords**: Python, Predictive Model, Machine Learning, Neural Networks, Decision Trees, Random Forest, Gradient Boost